rdspring1/RoboND-Kinematics-Project/README.md

 #### Inverse Orientation
 ---
 There are two primary scenarios for the spherical wrist - (Singular OR Not-Singular).
 The rotation matrix R3_6 is singular, when theta5 = 0.
 Therefor, the robot is in a singular condition when R10 = 1, R00 = 0, R20 = 0, R11 = 0, R12 = 0.
 In this scenario, we can derive the sum of theta 4 and 6 from the rotation matrix R3_6.
 I store the previous set of orientation angles for theta 4,5,6.
 Using the previous orientation angle and theta 4+6, I generate a reasonable configuration for the spherical wrist that avoids unneccessary movement.
 If the spherical wrist is not in a singular condition, the joint configuration is more straight-forward to derive from the rotation matrix R3_6.
 The main choice in this scenario is whether theta5 is positive or negative.
 I generate configurations for both choices, and then I choose the one that minimizes the difference between the previous joint state.

+The previous joint configuration is reset to zero for each inverse kinematics request.
+It causes some unneccessary rotation when moving the object to the basket because the orientation is reset.
+The IK_server does not know when the Pick/Place cycle restarts or continues from its previous position.

 ##### R3_6 with Gripper Correction
 ![alt text][image6]